maybeenang/Lost-Princess/README.md

 [![Youtube](./Assets/Docs/YouTube%20Thumbnail.jpg)](https://youtu.be/FSOSgkzh_t0)
 ## UML Diagram

-`note : ` This UML Diagram not only shows the structure of the game, but also the relationship between the classes.
+`note : ` This UML diagram is not completely correct because we are still in learning.

 <img src="./Assets/Docs/UML.png">
 ## Screenshots